 Item Uncertainties Effect if Actual Results Differ from Assumptions McCloud The decisions of the Court of Appeal in the Sargeant/McCloud (McCloud) cases have ruled that the transitional protections afforded to older members when the Firefighter Pension Scheme(s), FPS, and Local Government Pension Scheme, LGPS, constituted unlawful age discrimination.
-On 27th June 2019 the Supreme Court denied the Government permission to appeal this decision.
-The Government Actuary's Department (GAD) has carried out some costings of the potential effect of McCloud on the FPS and LGPS as a whole, and the Authority has received updated past service liability costs from the relevant actuaries based on these costings and assumptions.
-The estimated cost of the McCloud case has increased past service costs for the FPS by £44.3m and LGPS by £1.8m.
-At this stage it is uncertain what the final compensation or remedy will be offered up by the Government to the Employment Tribunal.
+On 27th June 2019, the Supreme Court denied the Government permission to appeal this decision.
+The Government Actuary's Department (GAD) has carried out costings of the potential effect of McCloud on the FPS, and Mercers on the Authority's LGPS fund.
+The Authority has received updated past service liability costs from the relevant actuaries based on these costings and assumptions.
+In 2019/20 the Authority's FPS liability was updated to include specific membership data, rather than using data for the Fire Service as a whole, in line with CIPFA Guidance At this stage, it is uncertain what the final compensation or remedy will be, and if the proposal will require primary legislation before it can be implemented.
 The additional past service costs assumed for the McCloud case are very sensitive to the assumptions made by the actuaries.
-In particular judgement is expected to be highly sensitive to the gap between CPI inflation and the assumed rate of salary growth.
+In particular, judgement is expected to be highly sensitive to the gap between CPI inflation and the assumed rate of salary growth.
 Under the approach and remedy adopted by the actuaries:- FPS assumes Pay growth of +2.0% above CPI, if the long term salary growth assumptions were 1.0% pa lower, then the impact on the past service cost is expected to be a change of around -10% on the provision.
 LGPS assumes Pay growth of +1.5% above CPI, if the long term salary growth assumptions were equal to CPI the costs in relation to McCloud would be insignificant and could be assumed to be neutral.
-Arrears At 31st March 2019, the Authority had a balance of sundry debtors of £834,000.
-A review of significant balances suggested that a credit loss provision of 8.84% (£73,900) was appropriate.
-If collection rates were to deteriorate, a doubling of the amount of the impairment of doubtful debts would require an additional £73,900 to set aside as an allowance.
+Arrears At 31 st March 2020, the Authority had a balance of sundry debtors of £443,000.
+A review of significant balances suggested that a credit loss provision of 16.25% (£72,000) was appropriate.
+If collection rates were to deteriorate, a doubling of the amount of the impairment of doubtful debts would require an additional £72,000 to set aside as an allowance.
 Provisions The Authority has made provision for Injury and Damage Compensation claims based on an estimate of potential payouts.
-Claims are based on past experience and evaluations.
-If the estimate were to change by 10% this would result in a change of £34,000 in the provision.
+As at 31st March 2020, this totalled £254,000.
+Claims calculations are based on past- experience.
+If the estimate were to change by 10%, this would result in a change of £25,000 in the provision.
+The Authority has made provisions for the proportion of Business Rates Appeals from all 5 Precepting Authorities.
+As at 31st March 2020, this totalled £842,000.
+Figures are provided by the 5 Local Precepting Authorities.
+Concern on collection rates and Appeals could be affected by the COVID 19 Pandemic.